mahmoodlab/CRANE/docs/README.md

 ### Data Preparation
-We chose to encode each tissue patch with a 1024-dim feature vector using a truncated, pretrained ResNet50.
-For each WSI, these features are expected to be saved as matrices of torch tensors of size N x 1024, where N is the number of patches from each WSI (varies from slide to slide).
-The following folder structure is assumed:
+To process the WSI data we used the publicaly available [CLAM WSI-analysis toolbox](https://github.com/mahmoodlab/CLAM).
+First, the tissue regions in each biopsy slide are segmented.
+We extract 256x256 patches without spatial overlapping from the segemented regions.
+Afterward, a pretrained ResNet50 is used to encode each patch into 1024-dim feature vector.
+Using the CLAM toolbox, the features are saved as matrices of torch tensors of size N x 1024, where N is the number of patches from each WSI (varies from slide to slide).
+The following folder structure is assumed for the extracted features vectors:
 ```bash
 DATA_ROOT_DIR/
     └──DATASET_DIR/